ahmadibrahim/REST-DOC/representation_des_donnees_en_es.md

 #### Objets

 - When an object is returned, it must be self-described.
 This means that one will find all the criteria that enabled to return the object in the object returned back if they are part of the returned object.
-So when accessed by ID, the ID will also be included in the returned object. ``` / Orders / 12345 ``` will return a command as follows:
+So when accessed by ID, the ID will also be included in the returned object. ``` / Orders/12345 ``` will return a command as follows:

 - Lorsqu'un objet est renvoyé, il doit être auto-décrit.
 Cela signifie qu'on retrouvera tous les critères ayant permis